 UI’s research is based on unbiased scientific analysis.
 As an organization UI does not take a stand on policy issues.

-The Institute is a non-profit organization founded in 1938.
+UI is a non-profit organization founded in 1938.
 The parent body of the institute is Utrikespolitiska samfundet (The Swedish Society for International Affairs).